 If you happen to get the ones with hard water treatment system installed, maintenance becomes almost automatic.
 The system, when turned on, will keep chemical build ups from ruining your unit and will keep the water soft.

-In case you need room in your backyard, or you want to stow it away on extended periods of time that it’s not in use, you can certainly do this with an inflatable spa.
+In case you need room in your backyard, or you want to stow it away for extended periods of time that it’s not in use, you can certainly do this with an inflatable spa.
 Obviously, this is hard to do with regular hot tubs.

 In a nutshell, you would just drain the water, deflate it, then detach the control unit.
 Once deflated, it can easily be folded bringing down the size similar to when you first received it.